By David Layfield on November 6th, 2016

-Post-Election Update: As Dave gathers his thoughts for his next article about how the Trump presidency will affect the needs of low-income renters, you can apply to more than 500 open Section 8 waiting lists nationwide, and search our website for your area of interest to find affordable housing options near you.
+Post-Election Update: As Dave gathers his thoughts for his next article about how the Trump presidency will affect the needs of low-income renters, you can apply to more than 500 open Section 8 waiting lists nationwide, and search your area of interest to find affordable housing options near you.

-Editorial Note: After deep deliberation we have decided to endorse a candidate for President of the United States because this election may be the most important election in several decades to poor Americans.
+Editorial Note: After deep consideration, we have decided to endorse a candidate for President of the United States because this election may be the most important election in several decades to poor Americans.
 Affordable Housing Online endorses Hillary Clinton for President.
 Please vote on Tuesday, November 8, 2016.
 If you don’t know where your polling place is, look it up here.

 Donald Trump believes that Section 8 and other housing assistance programs are unnecessary and that the free market can and should be used to provide housing.